x75/x75.github.io/_posts/2022-03-07-books-athousandbrains-hawkins.md

 Or, even in some other ways.
 Easy, because our own brain and CNS is involved in all our perception and acquisition of knowledge.
 It is involved in everything we are and do.
-It is us, and it is bodily (somatic) al the way down.
+It is us, and it is bodily (somatic) all the way down.
 This is called embodiment.

 If the 20th century has seen the emergence of non-classical theory in physics, it has also seen the beginnings of non-classical theory in,